michailpanagiotis/geocoder/README.md

-# revgeo
+# geocoder
-Reverse geocode entities of okxe.gr
+Forward/Reverse geocoding of entities in okxe.gr